Dis1309/Axios_week/README.md

 2. Clone the repository: `git clone https://github.com/[your username]/Axios_week.git`
 3. Navigate to the project directory: `cd Axios_week`
 4. Install dependencies: `flutter pub get`
+5. set up environment variables for frontend - sepolia account private key and public key as well as alchemy sepolia rpcurl and wsurl
+NOTE - One private key can make only one Aadhar card

 ### Usage